 Your implementation of Dijkstra's Algorithm should have roughly the following signature:

-Dijkstra: graph node -> collection of distances and previous nodes
+dijkstra : (node -> collection of distances and previous nodes)

 The exact data definition is up to you, but Dijkstra's algorithm needs to take in a graph and a starting node from that graph and return some collection (vectors work well) of information about each node.
 This information should include both the total distance from the start node to the node in question and the previous node along the shortest path from the start node to that node.
-Your algorithm should run in O(nlogn) time with respect to the number of nodes in the graph.
+Your algorithm should run in O([s -> s * log s]) time where s is the number of nodes in the graph.

-Note that if the graph is well-connected, you have to examine n^2 connections, and the algorithm would run in O(n^2) time.
+Note that if the graph is well-connected, you have to examine s^2 connections, and the algorithm would run in O([s -> s^2]) time.
 However, the graphs we are working with, and in general any graph representation of a real-world map, are inherently not well connected.
-Your algorithm should run in nlogn time with respect the number of vertices, assuming each vertex has only up to some constant number of neighbors.
+Your algorithm should run in O([s -> s * log s]) time with respect the number of vertices, assuming each vertex has only up to some constant number of neighbors.

 Once you have a working implementation of Dijkstra's algorithm, start thinking about how to apply it to the problem at hand.
 Remember that you need to lead the user between many different tour stops and dynamically update the directions.
 Plan out your user interface, and think about what GUI functionality you will need to produce a satisfactory product.

 This assignment will have a design check, in which you and your partner meet with a TA to discuss what you have completed and your design for the remainder of the assignment.
-The design check will be part of your grade, so make sure you sign up for a slot by Thursday.
-There will be a sign-up sheet on the door to the Fishbowl (CIT 271, at the top of the front stairs).
+The design check will be part of your grade, so make sure you sign up for a slot by Tuesday.
+The design checks will take place Tuesday and Wednesday.
+There is a sign-up sheet on the door to the Fishbowl (CIT 271, at the top of the front stairs).

 At the design check you will be asked to: